rackerlabs/support-how-to/content/general/rackspace-billing-faq.md

 Follow these steps to view your invoice:

-1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com).
+1. Log in to the [Cloud Control Panel](https://login.rackspace.com).
-2. In the upper-right corner of the page, click your user name, and then select **Billing and Payments**.
+2. In the upper-right corner of the page, click **Billing**.

+   You are redirected to the **Billing Overview** dashboard, which provides information on billing, payments, and usage.

 Invoices are available as a summarized PDF, a more detailed cooma-separated-values (CSV) file, and a [detailed HTML view](/how-to/detailed-invoices-overview/).
 For assistance with the CSV file, see [How To Read Your Invoice In CSV Format](https://community.rackspace.com/products/f/25/t/4950) in our